Little Ringed Plover

 Key Features

-- Distinctive yellow eye-ring
+- Distinctive bright yellow eye ring

-- Solid black band across the breast
+- Solid black neck band that does not break at the throat

 When You’ll See Them